Embedded CQL with cds.ql

 let input = '%Brontë%'

-let Authors = await SELECT `ID` .from `Authors` .where `name like ${input}`
+let Authors = await SELECT `ID` .from `Authors` .where `name like ${ input }`

 for (let a of Authors) { //> looping over eagerly materialized Authors

-let Books = await SELECT.from `Books` .where `author_ID = ${a.ID}`
+let Books = await SELECT.from `Books` .where `author_ID = ${ a.ID }`

 }

-Avoiding SQL Injection by Design
+Avoiding SQL Injection

-All the APIs are designed to easily avoid SQL Injection by default.
-For example, let’s see how the following code would be executed:
+All the APIs are designed to avoid SQL Injection by default.
+For example, let's see how the following code would be executed:

 let input = 201 //> might be entered by end users